apache/pulsar/site2/website/versioned_docs/version-2.8.2/reference-pulsar-admin.md

 > **Important**
 >
 > This page is deprecated and not updated anymore.
-For the latest and complete information about `pulsar-admin`, including commands, flags, descriptions, and more, see [pulsar-admin doc](https://pulsar.apache.org/tools/pulsar-admin/).
+For the latest and complete information about `Pulsar admin`, including commands, flags, descriptions, and more, see [Pulsar admin doc](https://pulsar.apache.org/tools/pulsar-admin/)

 The `pulsar-admin` tool enables you to manage Pulsar installations, including clusters, brokers, namespaces, tenants, and more.